awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 ### Props<a name="python-props"></a>

-All AWS Construct Library classes are instantiated using three arguments: the *scope* in which the construct is being defined \(its parent in the construct tree\), a *name*, and *props*, a bundle of key/value pairs that the construct uses to configure the resources it creates\.
+Natively, all AWS Construct Library classes are instantiated using three arguments: the *scope* in which the construct is being defined \(its parent in the construct tree\), a *name*, and *props*, a bundle of key/value pairs that the construct uses to configure the resources it creates\.
 Other classes and methods also use the "bundle of attributes" pattern for arguments\.

 In Python, props are expressed as keyword arguments\.
 If an argument contains nested data structures, these are expressed using a class which takes its own keyword arguments at instantiation\.
-The same pattern applies to other method calls that take a single structured argument\.
+The same pattern is applied to other method calls that take a single structured argument\.

 For example, in a Amazon S3 bucket's `add_lifecycle_rule` method, the `transitions` property is a list of `Transition` instances\.